Secure CheckoutPersonal information is secured with SSL technology.

-The Craft Brewing Handbook covers the practical and technical aspects required to set up and grow a successful craft brewing business.
-With coverage of equipment options, raw material choice, the brewing process, recipe development and beer styles, packaging, quality assurance and quality control, sensory evaluation, common faults in beer, basic analyses, and strategies to minimize utilities such as water and energy, this book is a one-stop shop for the aspiring brewer.
+The Craft Brewing Handbook: A Practical Guide to Running a Successful Craft Brewery covers the practical and technical aspects required to set up and grow a successful craft brewing business.
+With coverage of equipment options, raw material choice, the brewing process, recipe development and beer styles, packaging, quality assurance and quality control, sensory evaluation, common faults in beer, basic analyses, and strategies to minimize utilities, such as water and energy, this book is a one-stop shop for the aspiring brewer.

 - Focuses on the practical aspects of craft brewing

 - Features chapters on equipment choice, QA/QC and analyses, and beer styles

 - Provides insights into successful breweries around the globe

 Individuals considering establishing a craft brewery, owners/brewers in small to medium sized breweries, undergraduates and postgraduates in brewing science and technology, brewing science and technology consultants and trainers, brewers studying for relevant qualifications e.g. IBD examinations